32-63% offset on your dream bike.

 ride & save.

-Over a 12-month period, you can use the new ride while the salary sacrifice effectively reimburses your employer in full.
+Over a 12-month period, you can use the new ride while the pre-tax salary sacrifice effectively reimburses your employer in full.

 With Workride employees reduce their tax bill through a combination of PAYE and ACC levy.